spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 ---
-title: HowTo - Add a new shipment method 2.0
+title: "HowTo: Add a new shipment method 2.0"
 description: Use the guide to add a new shipment method with the currency and price specified without integrating the method with shipment providers.
 last_updated: Jun 16, 2021
 template: howto-guide-template